Nick Pratto Player Props: Royals vs. Twins

-Nick Pratto, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Minnesota Twins, with Joe Ryan on the mound, July 3 at 8:10 PM ET.
+Nick Pratto -- .189 average over his past 10 games -- will be in action for the Kansas City Royals against the Minnesota Twins, with Kenta Maeda on the mound, on July 4 at 2:10 PM ET.

+In his last game, he notched a home run while going 2-for-5 against the Twins.

 Nick Pratto Game Info & Props vs. the Twins